kjendrzyca/best-practices/README.md

 - Write test instead of debugging
 - Clean code principles also apply to tests
 - Frameworks can be wrapped to make them testable
+- Fake it till you make it

+##QA
+- QA is should prevent bugs not find them

 ##Design patterns
 - Do not make new problems only to solve them by applying design pattern